-- 1. We will develop effective working relationships with school leaders, staff, parents and other relevant stakeholders from our local community/communities. - 2.
-We will express views openly, courteously and respectfully in all our communications with board members and staff both inside and outside of meetings. - 3. \We will work to create an inclusive environment where each board member's contributions are valued equally. - 4.
+- 1. We will develop effective working relationships with leaders, staff, parents and other relevant stakeholders from our local communities. - 2.
+Those governing at local level: We will champion the voices of our school community and stakeholders. - 3.
+Those governing at local level: We will establish effective working relationships with trustees. - 4.
+Trustees: We will engage with and be accountable to those governing at local level. - 5.
+Trustees: We will respect the remit of, and engage constructively with, relevant authorities, sector bodies and other trusts. - 6.
+We will express views openly, courteously and respectfully in all our communications with board members and staff both inside and outside of meetings. - 7.
+We will work to create an inclusive environment where each board member's contributions are valued equally. - 8.
 We will support the chair in their role of leading the board and ensuring appropriate conduct.